-At the end of this lesson:

-Your child has now had 3 opportunities to try measuring length.
-You will need to decide if they have mastered this concept or not, by seeing if they can correctly measure then order multiple lengths using metres and centimetres.
-If they can, then on Friday do the extension task.
-If they are having some trouble or forgetting the process, use the time on Friday to practise measuring again.

-E5.
-Measure and estimate length in centimetres
+Multiplication Practise: ---------------- -----------

+Record your time here for the 49 questions:

+Mark your answers using a calculator or with an adult.
+Circle any that are wrong.

-[] C Sometimes we need to guess how long something is so that we know if our measurement is about right.
-Discuss these questions with a friend and then make the measurements using centimetres.
-For measuring the distance around your head: 1.
-What instruments could you use to measure it?
-How could you use the instrument to measure it?
-2. Have a guess: what do you think the distance will be?
-3. Choose an instrument and measure it.
-What did you get?
+Sometimes we need to guess how long something is so that we know if our measurement is about right.
+Answer these questions using cm and m.

+For measuring the distance around your head:

+- 1. What instruments could you use to measure it? - 2.
+Would you measure it in metres or centimetres or both?
+Why? - 3.
+Have a guess: what do you think the distance will be?
+Why? - 4.
+Choose an instrument and measure it.
+What did you get? - 5.
 How good was your guess?

-For measuring the length, width and height of your desk: 1.
-What instruments could you use to measure it?
-How could you use the instrument to measure it?
-2. Have a guess: what do you think the distance will be?
-3. Choose an instrument and measure it.
-What did you get?
+For measuring the distance around your school oval:

+- 1. What instruments could you use to measure it? - 2.
+Would you measure it in metres or centimetres or both?
+Why? - 3.
+Have a guess: what do you think the distance will be?
+Why? - 4.
+Choose an instrument and measure it.
+What did you get? - 5.
 How good was your guess?

+For measuring the distance around your desk:

+- 1. What instruments could you use to measure it? - 2.
+Would you measure it in metres or centimetres or both?
+Why? - 3.
+Have a guess: what do you think the distance will be?
+Why? - 4.
+Choose an instrument and measure it.
+What did you get? - 5.
+How good was your guess?

+How did you decide whether to use metres or centimetres or both?

+How did you measure around curved things?

+BACKWARDS QUESTION:

-Did you measure curved things differently to straight things?
-Explain how: BACKWARDS QUESTION: If the distance around a square measured 40cm, how long would one of the sides be?
-Explain your answer:
+If the distance around a square measured 40cm, how long would one of the sides be?